 -Take barley bread with the crust, grind it with salt and bear fat.
 But first burn the barley bread.
 With this mixture anoint the place and the hair will grow.
 In order to make the hair thick, take agrimonies and elm bark, root of vervain, root of willow, southernwood, burnt and pulverized linseed, and root of reed.
 Cook all these things with goat milk or water, and wash the area (having first shaved it).

 What is really interesting about De Ornatu Mulierum is that all these formulas and recipes for hair care, of course, work properly and very well.
-Analysing the prescription above, to dye the hair blond, we'll notice that in first place they are making a process of discoloration with a strong astringent compound: nuts and alum; oak apples contribute with tannic acid, which helps discoloration, and in addition is a powerful antibacterial, anti enzymatic and astringent.
+Analyzing the prescription above, to dye the hair blond, we'll notice that in first place they are making a process of discoloration with a strong astringent compound: nuts and alum; oak apples contribute with tannic acid, which helps discoloration, and in addition is a powerful antibacterial, antienzymatic and astringent.
 Later, depending of the proportions of the colorant, (henna, dragon blood and saffron) from a golden-orange to a raspberry color may be obtained.
 And, what is still more interesting, with no damage for the hair.
 These formulas are the result of researches along centuries, in alchemic laboratories, and the fruit of countless experimentation.

-In this ancient treaty was believed that seborrhoea and dandruff were produced by worms growing under the scalp, and in order to eliminate them was recommended washing the hair with vinegar, rosemary water, nettles, mint, thyme and other herbs.
+In this ancient treaty was believed that seborrhea and dandruff were produced by worms growing under the scalp, and in order to eliminate them was recommended washing the hair with vinegar, rosemary water, nettles, mint, thyme and other herbs.
 And all of that, anyway, helped to the capillary hygiene and to the health of the scalp.

 De Ornatu Mulierum had more than 100 manuscripts circulating by all Europe for several centuries.